Intensive Care Unit

 Visiting hours

 The ICU has flexible visitation.
 However, visiting hours are preferred during 11am to 1pm and 3pm to 8pm.
-We encourage a rest period for patients between 1pm-3pm daily.
-Please check hospital website for the latest visiting hours due to restrictions of Covid-19 pandemic.
+We encourage a rest period for patients between 1pm and 3pm daily.

 Visiting intensive care unit